 Is acupuncture safe?

-Yes, as long as it is done by a Licensed Acupuncturist (L.Ac.).
-A Licensed Acupuncturist goes to a three-four year post graduate medical school to learn this ancient system of medicine.
-Other medical professionals who have not received this education, i.e. MD’s, Chiropractors and Physical Therapists (PT), often only attend a few weekend seminars to learn how to insert a needle.
-This is a big difference.
+Yes, as long as it is done by a Licensed Acupuncturist (L.Ac.) or Doctor of Oriental Medicine (DOM or OMD).
+A Licensed Acupuncturist goes to a three-four year post graduate medical school to learn this ancient system of medicine along with western sciences.
+Other medical professionals who have not received this education, i.e. Chiropractors and Physical Therapists (PT), often only attend a few weekend seminars on acupuncture or dry needling, which is very different.

 How many treatments will I need?